Speakers

 This year, JMJC is delighted to welcome 4 renowned speakers.

-Chemistry of Materials: Dr. Jean-François Lutz
+Chemistry of Materials: Prof. Eric Drockenmuller

 Bioorganic Chemistry: Dr. Laura Iannazzo